-Acne in Teenagers When the sebum and other clogged materials are exposed to the air, they turn black (a process called oxidation).
+When the sebum and other clogged materials are exposed to the air, they turn black (a process called oxidation).
 Bacteria can grow in the blocked pores and produce an inflammation, otherwise known as pimples.
+Most cases of acne and pimples are caused by bacteria called Propionibacterium acnes.
 If there are pimples, blackheads, and whiteheads, but no deep cysts, it’s called superficial acne or acne vulgaris.
 If the pimples go down deeper into the skin, and there are cysts filled with pus, it’s called deeper acne.
 If not treated right away, it can leave scars if not treated properly.

 Stress and your general health can cause breakout also, so make sure you keep those stress hormones down.
 Lifestyle factors like lack of sleep, poor nutrition, dehydration and smoking can have a huge impact on your skin.
-Ensure that you’re getting plenty of sleep at night and your drinking plenty of water.
-This will hydrate and flush out your system, for overall good health.
+Ensure thatyou’rer getting plenty of sleep at night and your drinking plenty of water to hydrate and flush out your system, for overall good health.

 Choose the Correct Cleansing Routine

 Cleansing correctly is the first step to getting clear looking skin.
 Choose a cleanser that is gentle and will not disrupt your skins natural barrier.

 Use a foam, gel, or oil cleanser that detoxifies and clarifies the skin.

 Use the correct cleansers that remove dirt, oil, and impurities that clog pores.
 This ensures helping stop acne before it starts and treating active acne.